abdullahaleem/metal-detection-wifi/README.md

 **CSI with moving Target**

+![movingtargetCSI](https://cdn.pbrd.co/images/HWx61Qt.png)

 Contrary to the static cases, target motion along a predefined trajectory also induces motion artifacts in received CSI.
 As a result, the previously differnce in CSI no longer remains.

-![movingtargetCSI](https://cdn.pbrd.co/images/HWx61Qt.png)

 ## Data Preprocessing

-The CSI stream corresponding to each of the 6 antennas is truncated to accommodate for target motion by removing initial and final transients, choosing the middle 5000 recordings.
+- The CSI stream corresponding to each of the 6 antennas is truncated to accommodate for target motion by removing initial and final transients, choosing the middle 5000 recordings.

-A Gaussian moving average filter removes high frequency noise.
+- A Gaussian moving average filter removes high frequency noise.

-A non-overlapping window averages adjacent CSI recordings reducing 5000 recordings down to  250 for each CSI stream.
+- A non-overlapping window averages adjacent CSI recordings reducing 5000 recordings down to  250 for each CSI stream.

-After concatenating CSI data from all antennae, we obtain a CSI matrix of size 250x180 which serves as an input for feature extraction.
+- After concatenating CSI data from all antennae, we obtain a CSI matrix of size 250x180 which serves as an input for feature extraction.

 ![preprocessing](https://res.cloudinary.com/emazecom/image/fetch/c_limit,a_ignore,w_400,h_320/https%3A%2F%2Fuserscontent2.emaze.com%2Fimages%2F694313c7-4a1b-4238-afea-b3d7418ecc2d%2Fdcec83954c9e0b035fd2bd323684f6f8.JPG)

 ## Model Used

-Instead of manually identifying a better set of features, we resort to utilizing a convolutional neural network for classification purposes.
+Instead of manually identifying a better set of features, we resort to utilizing a convolutional neural network (given below) for classification purposes.

 ![model](https://res.cloudinary.com/emazecom/image/fetch/c_limit,a_ignore,w_720,h_200/https%3A%2F%2Fuserscontent2.emaze.com%2Fimages%2F694313c7-4a1b-4238-afea-b3d7418ecc2d%2Fb2d42aefe6b8261b77729da892905895.jpg)